Edited by Alma, Kaeybanez, Eng, Melissa Rae

-- 8Tap the eggs gently on the counter top and roll them in your hands to loosen the shell.Peel the eggs under cold, running water.Advertisement
+- 8Peel the eggs under cold, running water.Tap the eggs gently on the counter top and roll them in your hands to loosen the shell.Advertisement

 - If you live at a high altitude, it may have a slight effect on the time it takes to boil eggs, and they can take a few minutes longer to cook.
 The starting temperature of the eggs, the size of the pot and the amount of water can also make a difference.
 The cooking times in the article are based on eggs just taken out of the refrigerator.

 - It may take a few tries before you find the perfect timing for your eggs.
 Keep note of exactly how long you've cooked the eggs so that you can adjust the time as needed in the future.